xli/gocd-invokedynamic-testresult/README.md

 #### How to turn it off for Go server

-BY JAVA OPTIONS: -Djruby.compile.invokedynamic=false
+By Java options: -Djruby.compile.invokedynamic=false

 #### Performance test

 Test environment:

-* Standalone Go server with some simple configured pipelines: 5 simple pipelines configured (see [config](https://github.com/xli/gocd-invokedynamic-testresult/blob/master/cruise-config.xml))
+* Standalone Go server with some simple configured pipelines: 5 simple pipelines configured (see [Go server config](https://github.com/xli/gocd-invokedynamic-testresult/blob/master/cruise-config.xml))
 * One Agent connected to server, and no job is scheduled.
 All pipelines built once and green.
 * Go server is built from latest master branch
 * Java version: 1.8.0_40